‘This is a pioneering and invaluable project. It will be of value to academic research, tourism and the heritage sector.’

-The project has documented the construction of different boat types, including the Guffa coracle; Meshouf canoe types: Tarada, Matour, and Houri; the Isbiya barge; and three basketry boat types.
+The project so far has documented the construction of different boat types, including the Guffa coracle, Meshouf canoe types: Tarada, Matour, and Houri; the Isbiya barge; and three basketry boat types.

 Throughout the project, some of the last remaining boat-builders of the region shared their skills with the younger generation, reconstructing four main categories of traditional boats and a total of nine distinct boat types.
 The project has also drawn on archival and archaeological sources, whilst oral history interviews were used to fill gaps in knowledge of lost boat types and to explore the role of boats in the region's cultural and social life in recent and ancient history.

-The Ministry of Water Resources restored the traditional "Naour" (plural: "Noaeer") water wheels, a landmark of the city of Hit, as a result of local community discussions initiated by the British Council during the project.
+The Ministry of Water Resources restored the traditional "Naour" (plural: "Noaeer") water wheels, a landmark of the city of Hit, as a result of local community discussions initiated by Safina Projects during the project.
 The Ministry of Culture also commissioned Safina Projects (with Edge of Arabia) to curate the first-ever Iraqi National Pavilion at the Venice Architecture Biennale in 2021.

 The Cultural Protection Fund (CPF) promotes a people-centred approach to Cultural Protection.
 It encourages partnerships at an institutional level by using our global network and cultural relations approach.
 Half of CPF projects are led by UK organisations, encouraging international knowledge exchange on common issues, best-practice sharing and influence on heritage protection processes and policies worldwide.
 The CPF is connected to a wider network of heritage protection funders and agencies, feeding into and benefitting from a wide range of research and intelligence on heritage protection.
 Heritage protection is a global, shared challenge and the learning and evaluation from CPF projects is fed back into a network to create better conditions for heritage protection and increased understanding of its positive impact on individuals and societies.